x1nchen/go-micro/README.md

 ### What's the new direction of Nitro?

 Nitro will now focus on distributed app development using the Go standard library.
 It will continue to define abstractions for distributed systems but will only do so without external dependencies.
-All those external dependencies will live in Nitro Plugins.
 In this manner the hope is Nitro can be picked up with minimal overhead for all sorts of new applications that have a low memory or low resource footprint.
 The assumption is there are places which would like to use distributed apps just as embedded systems or web assembly, unikernels, and related targets that would benefit from a framework that defined these as primitives for such use.

 ### How do Nitro and Micro now differ?